-Two brothers share a house in LA's Fairfax district: Tony's a feckless actor, Chris is an accountant.
-Both are in relationships on rocky ground.
-As these emotions swirl, Tony meets his US ...
-See full summary »
+Two brothers share a house in the Fairfax district of LA: Tony a feckless actor, Chris an accountant.
+Both have relationships on rocky ground.
+As these emotions swirl, Tony meets his letter...

-Two brothers share a house in LA's Fairfax district: Tony's a feckless actor, Chris is an accountant.
-Both are in relationships on rocky ground.
-As these emotions swirl, Tony meets his US Postal Service letter carrier, a single mom named Kathy who's come to LA from Wyoming with her daughter, a budding actress.
-Chris meets Anna, an Italian beauty working in the States for a few months wrangling animals on movie sets.
-Chris also befriends Clive, an aging and crusty man whose longing for his recently-deceased wife is a portrait of true love.
+Two brothers share a house in the Fairfax district of LA: Tony a feckless actor, Chris an accountant.
+Both have relationships on rocky ground.
+As these emotions swirl, Tony meets his letter carrier, a single-mom named Kathy who's come to LA from Wyoming with her daughter, a budding actress.
+Chris meets Anna, an Italian beauty working in the States, for a few months, wrangling animals on movie sets.
+Chris also befriends Clive, an aging, crusty man whose longing for his recently-deceased wife is a portrait of true love.
 Can Clive's example help Chris sort out his love life, and can Tony grow up enough to see the possibilities with Kathy and her daughter?Written by

 2 of 3 people found this review helpful.

 Was this review helpful to you?